 The Millennium brought with it a return to the world stage for British black and white cattle breeding with the unprecedented success of Picston Shottle.
 This wonderful bull topped genetic merit lists across the globe, notably in North America, re-igniting international interest in UK dairy cattle.
 Shottle remains the highest contributor of genes to the UK Holstein herd, which displays his key qualities of; balance between type and production together with great health traits and the signature longevity that defines UK cows.

 The British Holstein breed does not rest on its laurels.
 Performance is regularly reviewed by Holstein UK on behalf of breeders, in conjunction with industry partners, notably AHDB Dairy and British AI companies.
-The breed has recently addressed fertility concerns, with the introduction of the Fertility Index, resulting in a reduction in calving intervals by over 10 days since 2009.
-Furthermore the use of the Locomotion trait in the UK has been a major success, especially considering its low correlation with stature compared with conventional leg and feet traits.
+View the latest production trends here.

 Over the years UK breeders have been at the forefront of adoption of new breeding technologies.
 AI and embryo transfer have allowed both elite and commercial breeders to rapidly disseminate the best bloodlines within their herds as well enhancing the marketing of their genetics.